Royal Saudi Navy

+Since the turn of the 21st century, the RSNF has undergone extensive efforts to expand and modernize its fleet, enhance its operational capabilities, and professionalize its personnel.

 History

-The Navy was founded in 1960 and began a significant expansion with United States assistance in 1972 aiming to match the Imperial Iranian Navy.
+The navy was founded in 1960 and began a significant expansion with United States assistance in 1972, with the aim to match the Imperial Iranian Navy.
 Following the Iranian Revolution a further expansion programme, Sawari, was initiated with French assistance.
 Further vessels were purchased from Britain and France in the 1980s and 1990s.
 In 1980, U.S. defense contractor Science Applications International Corporation began work with the Royal Saudi Navy to design and integrate the country's own command, control, and communications (C3) centers.

 Ships

-The navy is a modern force with foreign built ships:
+The navy is a modern force with foreign-built ships: